zcyberseclab/zscan/readme.md

 # Use custom fingerprints and plugins
 zscan --target 192.168.1.1 --fingerprints /path/to/fingerprints.json --plugins-dir /path/to/plugins
 ```
+## Our Mission
+Traditional asset or vulnerability scanners were built decades ago.
+They are closed-source, incredibly slow, and vendor-driven.
+Today's attackers are mass exploiting newly released CVEs across the internet within days, unlike the years it used to take.
+This shift requires a completely different approach to tackling trending exploits on the internet.

+We built ZScan to solve this challenge.
+We made the entire scanning engine framework open and customizable—allowing the global security community to collaborate and tackle the trending attack vectors and vulnerabilities on the internet.
+ZScan is now used and contributed by lots of enterprises, government agencies, universities.

+You can participate by contributing to our code, templates library, or joining our team.

 ## Contributors
+Thanks to all the amazing community contributors for sending PRs and keeping this project updated. ❤️
 <a href="https://github.com/zcyberseclab/zscan/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=zcyberseclab/zscan" />
 </a>

+## License
+ZScan is distributed under MIT License.